Online – Ngondro Retreat Part 1: Essential Prerequisites to the Practice of Dzogchen

 These practices involve a number of methods of meditation including visualization of Buddhas and bodhisattvas, recitation of prayers and mantras and the cultivation of powerful enlightened attitudes and realizations.
 We use all these tools to transform the human mind and prepare our mind so that our practice may ripen as Dzogchen experiences.

 “Accomplishing” or having “done” Ngondro or having the requisite foundation of Ngondro practice does not necessarily require reciting hundreds of thousands of prayers or mantras.
 That is not the goal.
 The number of recitations or repetitions of these Ngondro practices is not important.
 Instead, having the real experiences of each of these Ngondro practices is what is more important than counting a number of repetitions.
 Living by these principles, transforming the mind through these Ngondro practices is the goal.

 What Ngondro Practice Text will be used?

-Rinpoche has translated both the Dudjom Tersar Ngondro and Mipham Ngondro practices and may use one of these practices or the Longchen Nyingtik Ngondro as the particular Ngondro practice to base these teachings on.
+Rinpoche has translated the Ngondro practice by Jamgon Mipham Rinpoche titled The Clearly Illuminated Path to Liberation and may use this practice or the Longchen Nyingtik Ngondro as the particular Ngondro practice to base these teachings on.
 However, Rinpoche has explained the teachings will apply to all Dzogchen Ngondro practices, so after receiving these teachings people can choose whichever they are drawn to using as the basis for their practice.